madebymade/code-dojos/GameGrid/README.md

 ### Upon completion of the above
 ####(i.e. in future dojos)

-- Add enemies that chase the player to a certain degree (their starting positions must not clash with obstacles or the player).
+- Add enemies that chase the player to a certain degree (their starting positions must not clash with obstacles or the player) (A*?).

 - Add the concept of "lives" to the player, and have the player start with three.
 A player loses a life if an enemy occupies the same square as they player.